 Robyn is a testament to positive thinking.
 Her spiritual base allows her to have a foundation that tethers her, even when things get bad.
 She found something to feed her soul, and that has made all the difference.
 What is your foundation?
 What feeds your soul as you manage your chronic pain?

 If you don’t know the answers to those questions, it’s an excellent place to start in your chronic pain battle.
-The Pathways app (download links below) helps you reflect and identify your foundation.
+The Pathways app (update Aug 2023: Pathways is now a web app!
+Start our program here) helps you reflect and identify your foundation.
 Without that firm footing, chronic pain will be able to slip past your defenses and undermine your progress.
 Get started on building your foundation to live well with, and beyond chronic pain today.